-Short-Term Physical Ecstasy Effects
+Ecstacy’s Short-Term Physical Effects

 Taking ecstasy can increase physical sensation.
 It can also boost energy and focus for a short period of time.
 Unfortunately, not all short-term side effects of ecstasy are pleasant.

 Using ecstasy can also cause nausea, muscle cramping, and an increase in body temperature.
 Extreme sweating, a fever, and dehydration are common as well.
-Some users also experience blurred vision, fainting, hallucinations, tremors and tension in the mouth or jaw.
+Some users also experience blurred vision, fainting, hallucinations, tremors, and tension in the mouth or jaw.

 Short-Term Psychological Effects of Ecstasy

-However, ecstasy can also cause scary hallucinations, anxiety, and depression.
+Ecstasy can also cause scary hallucinations, anxiety, and depression.
 A so-called “bad trip” can be overwhelming and lead to a panic attack.

 Symptoms of an Ecstasy Overdose